rutujads-1/Maven-Toys-Sales-Inventory-Analytics/README.md

 Maven Toys is a fictitious chain of toy stores in Mexico, with locations across major cities such as Mexico City, Monterrey, Guadalajara, Puebla, and other regional hubs.
 The company sells a wide range of toys across multiple categories and relies heavily on sales and inventory data to guide its business decisions.

-In this project, I take on the role of a Data Analyst, collaborating with management and cross-functional teams (marketing, supply chain, and finance) to uncover profit drivers, seasonal sales trends, stockout issues, and inventory efficiency.
-The goal is to deliver actionable insights that support decision-making across the business.
+This project involved collaborating with management and cross-functional teams (marketing, supply chain, and finance) to analyze profit drivers, seasonal sales trends, stockout issues, and inventory efficiency, ultimately providing actionable insights to guide business decisions.

 ### Objectives